 - paying attention to data quality issues and

-- protecting confidentiality of participants’ information
+- protecting the confidentiality of participants’ information

 Step 5: Justify Conclusions

 All conclusions need to be based on evidence.
 Take care also to base all your conclusions on sound statistical reasoning.
-For e.g., one common mistake is to conclude that there is a cause and effect relationship on the basis of correlational data.
+For e.g., one common mistake is to conclude that there is a cause-and-effect relationship on the basis of correlational data.
 A statistical correlation only shows that two variables are associated with one another.
 Take for example the following piece of evidence: depression is correlated with lower levels of perceived social support.
 All we can conclude is that there is a correlation between depression and social support.
 Lower levels of perceived social support could have contributed to the depression, or the depression itself could have led to social withdrawal, which then resulted in lower levels of perceived social support.
 If you’re interested in a light and amusing read to familiarize yourself with such principles, I second evaluator John Gargani’s recommendation of Darrell Huff’s classic book “How to Lie with Statistics.”

 This is another step where it is important to continue engaging stakeholders.
-Encourage stakeholders to participate in the process of drawing conclusions from evidence.
+Encourage stakeholders to participate in the process of drawing conclusions from the evidence.
 This will increase their trust in the findings and will increase the chances that they will actually use the evaluation.